sakshimukkirwar/sakshimukkirwar.github.io/README.md

   - Dynamic dashboards were developed in Power BI, featuring slicers and filters for interactive data exploration.
 Visualizations were designed to elucidate ChatGPT’s growth trends, using Power BI’s data modeling features to extract and present key insights.

   _Result:_ Gained an enhanced understanding of KPIs and reporting efficiency.

+<h2 style="background-color:#e0f7fa; padding:08px; border-radius:8px;"> Work Experience Highlights </h2>
+- 🧠 **Continuous Learner:** I am a sponge, always eager to learn and absorb new knowledge, with a go-getter attitude that drives me to tackle challenges head-on and continuously improve.

+- 🤝 **Team Collaborator:** At Schlumberger, I played a key role in a multidisciplinary team, bridging gaps between departments with my adept coordination skills.

+- 🌐 **Networking Enthusiast:** My role at Schlumberger wasn't limited to technical prowess; rather I engaged with stakeholders across the board, from technical leads to business analysts, fostering a culture of knowledge sharing and collaborative problem-solving.

+- 🧩 **Problem Solver:** Faced with the challenge of inefficient data integration, I designed ETL pipelines that improved data processing and business intelligence capabilities, demonstrating my problem-solving prowess and my ability to turn data challenges into opportunities for growth.

 <h2 style="background-color:#e0f7fa; padding:08px; border-radius:8px;"> Off the Grid: My World Beyond Data!✨</h2>